SyncfusionExamples/how-can-customize-the-filter-and-advanced-filter-appearance-of-wpf-datagrid/README.md

 # How can customize the filter and advanced filter appearance of  WPF DataGrid (SfDataGrid) ?

-How can customize the filter and advanced filter appearance of  WPF DataGrid (SfDataGrid) ?
+How can customize the filter and advanced filter appearance of  [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) ?

 # About the sample

-In SfDataGrid, you customize the appearance of GridFilterControl and AdvancedFilterControl by overriding its ControlTemplate.
+In [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid), you customize the appearance of GridFilterControl and AdvancedFilterControl by overriding its ControlTemplate.

 ```Xaml
 <!--Filter Style-->